KIRAKIRA-DOUGA/KIRAKIRA-Cerasus/docs/translation.md

 ### Need Helps?

 You could contact our developers directly in `Translation / general` in our Discord server.
-But don't **@** them too often unless it's very important.
+But please do not **@** them too often unless it's very important.